Zwift – How does it work and what can you do with it? [How-To]

-Everybody starts with the same cycling jersey on Zwift.
-There are however numerous different cycling jerseys which you can earn or unlock with a special code.
+Everybody starts out with the same cycling jersey on Zwift.
+There are, however, numerous different cycling jerseys which you can earn or unlock with a special code.

-Some bike-related companies and websites even have their own jersey which you can get with the right code.
+Some bike-related companies and websites even have their own jersey which you can acquire with the right code.
 You can enter those codes after starting a ride by hitting ‘p’.
 For instance, to get the jersey used by our friends at Tacx, you enter the code GOTACX.
-You will then have a jersey and bib shorts by Tacx.
+You will then receive a jersey and bib shorts by Tacx.